- En Español

 How does the Stamp work in Canada?

 In Canada, the 100% Stamp can only appear on products where 100% of the ingredients are whole grain.
-(In the U.S., by contrast, products where 100% of the grain is whole grain, can use the 100% Whole Grain Stamp.)
+(In contrast, in the US and most other countries, products where 100% of the grain is whole grain can use the 100% Whole Grain Stamp.)
 This means that in Canada a bag of brown rice, or a sack of whole grain ﬂour, or a box of oatmeal can use the 100% Stamp, as long as these products have no added non-whole-grain ingredients.

 As in the U.S., Canadian products must contain at least 8g of whole grain per serving to bear the Whole Grain Stamp.
 All requirements for using the Basic Stamp are the same in the U.S. and in Canada.